 Their opponent, Stillwater, was undefeated with a record of 20-0-1.
 Haldane knew this wasn’t going to be easy but they went in wanting to win.
 Temperatures were below freezing and the snow was getting heavier as the game went on.

 Stillwater came out strong and Haldane never backed down.
 The final result was Stillwater coming out on top with a 4-0 win.

 “I am very proud of my teammates.
 It was a great season, I will never forget it.
 This was a great way to end my senior year,” said Katlyn Pidala.
-Kate Dwyer received the best sportsmanship award.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Kate Dwyer received the best sportsmanship award.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.